dphilla/boxer/examples/c/c.md

 then COPY the resluting binary via your Dockerfile

+## Networking

+Networking can either leverage the host's (linux) kernel, or a [remote, edge-based micro-kernel](boxer.dev/networking) (for free).

+By default, the box will build for edge-networking, to use local networking:

+`box build -f <path_to_file> --local-networking`

 ## Multi-stage builds

 _Build exactly like you would in a mutli-stage container declaration_